choandrew/magic/README.md

 # magic

-##High frequency trading for Magic: The Gathering cards.
+##High Frequency Trading for Magic: The Gathering cards.

 This program seives through the over 28,000 Magic: The Gathering cards to determine candidates that will probably increase in price significantly in the near future.

-It does this by getting rid of every potential card that may decrease in price by using several metrics (e.g. the card going out of rotation for the Standard format or the card is currently banned), and then will
+It does this by getting rid of every potential card that may decrease in price by using several metrics (e.g. the card going out of rotation for the Standard format or the card is currently banned), and then out of the remaining cards, will pick the ones that have seen a very recent spike in interest by the public using Google Trends.

 ## FILE DESCRIPTION

-main.py - list of cards that we will measure, basically combines all the above files

 ###GETTING CARDS: